metavige/ocp-install-demo/README.md

 private cloud environment you can install locally.
 It includes the same container development and run-time tools used to create and deploy containers for large data centers.

-This project leverages Code Ready Containers, OpenShift command line tools, and a virtualization tool based on your operating system, but these checks happen when you run the installation and point you to what is missing.
+Code Ready Containers can be used without this project, but if you want to try a self-contained and reusable container platform installation on your local machine with OpenShift Container Platform this might just be the project for you.
+This project leverages Code Ready Containers, OpenShift command line tools, and a virtualization tool based on your operating system.
+You can start by downloading this project and running as it checks for all needed dependecies when you run the install script.
+If you're missing anything, you'll receive pointers to where to find what's needed.
+Just download the missing component and restart the install script.
+Re-running this after an installation is also safe, it's full of checks and verifications that you'll see on the screen as you run the install script.

-It also checks that you have the right versions running too.
+Enjoy your easy to install, local OpenShift Container Platform:

    ```
    1. HyperKit for OSX, Hyper-V for Windows, or Libvirt for Linux
    2. Code Ready Containers (OCP 4.2)
    3. OpenShift Client (oc) v4.2.0
    ```

-Just download this project, unzip, and run the init.{sh|bat} you need, then follow the instructions on the road to your very own local OCP installation.
+Just download this project, unzip, and run the init.{sh|bat} you need, then follow the instructions on the road to your very own local container platform installation.

 Install on your machine